ElisaLegnani/PhotorealisticRendering/docs/index.md

 # Documentation

-The complete documentation of the library is available [here](https://elisalegnani.github.io/PhotorealisticRendering/html/index.html).
+📓 The complete documentation of the library is available [here](https://elisalegnani.github.io/PhotorealisticRendering/html/index.html).
 It was generated with [Doxygen](http://www.doxygen.nl).
 This is the first version of the documentation, any suggestions are very appreciated!

-# Expectations and examples
+# Potentialities and examples

-More infos coming soon!
-Stay tuned!
+🤹🏻‍♀️ There is a nice [overview of the library potentialities](https://elisalegnani.github.io/PhotorealisticRendering/explore) with lots of examples, hoping this can tickle your creativity!

 # Contributing